-A second approach is to understand this as a gnomic principle: as long as the believer is in the light he will be cleansed of unknown or unintentional sins.
-Only when the believer refuses to acknowledge these as sins, does he quit walking in the light.
-The problem with this approach, we addressed in the second article in this series.
+A second approach is to understand 1 John 1:7 as a gnomic principle: as long as the believer is in the light he will be cleansed of unknown or unintentional sins.
+In this view fellowship with God is not broken unless the believer refuses to confess his sin when convicted of the sin by the Holy Spirit.
+Only when the believer refuses to acknowledge his sins, does he cease to walk in the light.3 The problem with this approach was addressed in the second article in this series.
 This view understands light only in its revelational aspect, but not as a metaphor of God's perfect righteousness.
-This assertion assumes that sin only violates the righteous standard of God if it is known or intentional, or the Lord revealed it to the believer to be sin.
-Yet any sin, no matter how apparently inconsequential or unintended, violates the righteous standard of God and thus would grieve the Holy Spirit.
+This assertion assumes that sin only violates the righteous standard of God when it is known or intentional, or the Holy Spirit convicts the believer of this sin.
+This confusing position fails to recognize that any sin, no matter how apparently inconsequential or unintended, violates the righteous standard of God, which would break the bonds of fellowship.

 He is the Holy Spirit and all which is unholy must be avoided so as not to displease the guest who dwells in the heart.
 Every sin is a sin against Him, who is in us.
-Especially is He grieved when the Lord Jesus Christ is no honored and given the pre-eminent place.
+Especially is He grieved when the Lord Jesus Christ is not honored and given the pre-eminent place.
 Confession and self-judgment will end the grieving of the Spirit.
-He himself leads to this through the Word of God.
+He himself leads to this through the Word of God.4